Frequently Asked Questions

 Why don't I hear any sound?

-Make sure your iPhone is not in silent mode.
-Also make sure your iPhone or iPod Touch volume isn't turned all the way down.
-The original iPod Touch doesn't have volume controls on the hardware, but the volume set in your Music (iPod) application will affect Pianofly and other audio software.
-Pianofly also has a volume control in the top left corner of the screen; make sure it is turned up.
-Finally, if you are listening to Pianofly on your iPhone or iPod speaker, you may not be able to hear very low notes; the hardware cannot reproduce low bass frequencies.
+Make sure your iPhone or iPad is not switched to silent mode.
+Also make sure your iPhone or iPad volume isn't turned all the way down.
+Pianofly also has a volume slider in the top left corner of the screen; make sure it is turned up.
+Finally, if you are listening to Pianofly on your iPhone or iPad speaker, you may not be able to hear very low notes; the hardware cannot reproduce low bass frequencies well.
 Try scrolling up the keyboard and see if you can hear higher notes.

 Why do I sometimes hear a crackling sound?

-Why don't you offer triangle waves, sampled waves, LFOs, etc.?
+Why don't you offer sampled waves, LFOs, reverb, etc.?

 How do I record what I play?

-I've changed a sound; how do I revert to the previous version?
+I've edited a sound; how do I undo or revert to the previous version?

 Can I change the phase of a wave form?

-Not in this version.
-This is one of those features that would let you do a few cool things, but more often it would cause unnecessary confusion.
+No. This is one of those features that would let you do a few cool things, but more often it would cause unnecessary confusion.
 Changing the phase of a node would be more likely to cause a click (from a sudden amplitude change) or cancel out a desired wave than to do anything very interesting.
-We may allow phase changes as an option in the future.
+This would be a much more desirable feature if LFOs were available.

 I want to see more from miniMusic, how can I help?